College of Arts and Sciences

 English and Linguistics

-Bradley Greenburg, Ph.D., Professor, Chair
+Bradley Greenburg, Ph.D., Professor of English, Chair

 History and POLITICAL SCIENCE